ministering to foster care youth and homeless women and their children in North Florida

 Gather your employees, members of your family, small group, social club, church, or classroom and make a P.I.C. pledge.
 Click here to complete the Pledge Form and designate the total amount you’d like to give.
 Your pledge can be paid any time.
 This will help us gauge the progress we’re making with our fundraising goals.

 Our fundraising campaign is ongoing.
-Click the donate button to make a secure, tax-deductible donation through Paypal:
+Click the donate button to make a secure, online tax-deductible donation through Square: https://square.link/u/QEE5oibl

 PARTICIPATE IN LOCAL SISTERHOOD OF SERVANTS FUNDRAISING EVENTS